 Vocal recording, 2014.

-The Vinyl Revival series utilises analogue records to represent digital waveforms.
+The Write-Record-Press-Destroy series utilises analogue records to represent digital waveforms.

-The easy option at this point would have been to send a straightforward white noise soundtrack for pressing, but Laurence decided that to be truly authentic he should write, perform, record, engineer, produce and master his own album!
+The easy option at this point would have been to send a straightforward white noise soundtrack for pressing, but Laurence decided that to be truly authentic he should write, perform, produce, record, engineer and master his own album.
 He spent two years doing just that, creating his album ‘Beautiful Crazy’.

-The final part of this epic saga is the most eccentric: having commissioned the pressing of 300 vinyl records in a specific translucent red, Laurence then chopped the newly-pressed records into hundreds of pieces, in readiness for final assembly of ‘Vinyl Revival (Red)’, 2019.
+Having commissioned the pressing of 300 vinyl records in a specific translucent red, Laurence then destroyed the newly-pressed records, cutting them into hundreds of pieces, in readiness for final assembly of ‘Write-Record-Press-Destroy (Red)’, 2019.

 Search ‘Laurence Poole Bandcamp’ online to listen to the album composed and recorded for the sculpture.